Petra, Jordan By Night – A Practical Guide

 TIP: Bring a flashlight so you can see where you are walking on the uneven ground.

-Petra, Jordan By Night Light & Music Show
+Light & Music Show in Petra

 The walk through the Siq seemed endless, but once there, they do have dim lighting that marks the path.
 When you arrive, it will be at the point where the Siq opens to reveal the Treasury.
 This is one of the highlights of the Petra experience that you will get to experience that night.
 When you arrive, you will be sitting in silence on rugs laid out on the ground.
 There you will be waiting for the local music to start, during which the Bedouins begin to hand out candles to each person present and chai tea.
 Eventually, the show starts, and the music plays while the host Bedouin describes Petra and some Bedouin traditions.
 The candles throw flickering shadows onto the iconic facade as you sit underneath the moonlight.